 The first talk took place April 20 at the School of African and Oriental Studies (SOAS) and was titled “Altering a National Institution: the Moroccan Case of Changing Gendered Norms, Procedures, and Practices."
 The second talk took place April 22 at City University London and was titled "Overcoming Constraints: Successful Women's Organizing in the Moroccan Case."

-The talks were regarding Moroccan Women, Activists and Gender Politics: An Institutional Analysis, which was published in September 2014.
+The talk was based upon Moroccan Women, Activists and Gender Politics: An Institutional Analysis, which was published in September 2014.
 Sandberg co-authored the book with Kenza Aqertit.

-The first talk took place Sunday, January 11.
-It was presented to the women trainers and their guests of the Center for Women & Democracy in Seattle, Washington, at the home of one of the center's leaders.
-The second talk took place Wednesday, April 8, and was hosted by the World Bank Governance GP and the World Bank Gender CCSA, two divisions at the World Bank in Washington D.C.
+The talk took place Wednesday, April 8, and was hosted by the World Bank Governance GP and the World Bank Gender CCSA, two divisions at the World Bank in Washington D.C.
 Those in attendance included professionals from the two divisions of the World Bank and professionals concerned with politics and economics in Morocco, Arica, some of whom are Moroccan nationals.
 Sandberg's presentation was moderated by a World Bank economist, and the two discussants responding to her book were from each of the hosting sections of the Bank.